-- The governing organization (GHSA) is responsible to the student/athlete and member schools in Georgia to: - Establish statewide standards of training, performance and evaluation - Establish a statewide structure for game fees - Assign member schools' schedules to local associations - Assign associations/officials to post-season competition - Assess penalties/fines for failure to comply with GHSA sport specific policies and procedures and failure to submit paperwork as required - Mediate in alleged violations of local association Constitution & By-Laws - The local association is responsible to the governing organization to: - Adhere to statewide standards in officiating training and performance - Adhere to GHSA Policies and Procedures - Assign officials to sanctioned competition - Attend required meetings and submit required paperwork to the GHSA office - Submit a current copy of local association By-laws and/or Constitution - Officials' associations must maintain minimum membership levels in order to maintain "active status" in certain sports.
-Those numbers shall be: Baseball (20), Softball (20), Football (30), and Basketball (30). - The host institution is responsible to the governing organization to: - Provide a safe and secure venue for all competition - Provide game management personnel at all competition - Hold institution representatives (coaches, players, spectators) responsible for their conduct - Insure prompt payment of contest fees - The individual sports official is responsible to the governing organization and the local association to: - Adhere to statewide standards of training and performance - Administer all sanctioned contests within the rules and procedures established by the NFHS and the GHSA - Adhere to a higher standard of behavior on and off the playing field, court, pool, etc. as a registered sport's official in the GHSA - Not accept games at which there could be a perceived conflict of interest.
-(I.e. an alumnus, employee, immediate family member attendee or employee, etc.)
+- The governing organization (GHSA) is responsible to the student/athlete and member schools in Georgia to: - Establish statewide standards of training, performance and evaluation - Establish a statewide structure for game fees - Assign member schools' schedules to local associations - Assign associations/officials to post-season competition - Assess penalties/fines for failure to comply with GHSA sport specific policies and procedures, - Mediate in alleged violations of local association Constitution & By-Laws - Failure to submit required paperwork - The local association is responsible to the governing organization to: - o Adhere to statewide standards in officiating training and performance - Adhere to GHSA Policies and Procedures - Assign officials to sanctioned competition - Attend required meetings and submit required paperwork to the GHSA office - Submit a current copy of local association By-laws and/or Constitution - Officials' associations must maintain minimum membership levels in order to maintain "active status" in certain sports.
+Those numbers shall be: Baseball (20), Softball (20), Football (30), and Basketball (30). - The host institution is responsible to the governing organization to: - Provide a safe and secure venue for all competition - Provide game management personnel at all competition - Hold institution representatives (coaches, players, spectators) responsible for their conduct - Insure prompt payment of contest fees - The individual sports official is responsible to the governing organization and the local association to: - Adhere to statewide standards of training and performance - o Administer all sanctioned contests within the rules and policies of the NFHS and GHSA. - o Adhere to a higher standard of behavior and accountability on and off the playing field. - Not accept games at which there could be a perceived conflict of interest - NOTE: A conflict of interest may be an alumni, family member, or current/former employee.